 This subject aims to develop an understanding of the basic concepts in chemistry, physics and mathematics as they relate to sports science.
-It is an integrated subject designed to provide a foundation in elementary science in preparation for specific study in human anatomy and physiology and applied subjects in these areas.
-Topics covered include biological chemistry, metabolic processes and biophysics.
+It is an integrated subject designed to provide a foundation in science in preparation for specific studies in exercise science.
+Topics covered include biological chemistry, metabolic processes, biophysics, introductory biochemistry, physical laws of motion, mathematical calculations and interpretation of data.

-Social Issues in Sport & Exercise
+SLST3234 Social Issues in Sport & Exercise Staff Contact: Dr Bruce Wilson C5 S1 HPW3